Projective Techniques Examples in Qualitative

 Projective Technique - Benefit Laddering Example - Using Pizza as an example

-This is also time consuming, but it’s worth it.
+This is also time-consuming, but it’s worth it.

-This is fairly simple and straight-forward.
+This is pretty simple and straightforward.

 Example;